stickhandle/candy-11ty/src/site/blog/blog-posts.md

 title: My New Post
 date: 2019-03-09
 mainImageFilename: my_hero_image
+tags:
+    - newblogpost
 ---
 Here we add our post content in Markdown format.
 ## An H2 Subtitle
 ...
 ```
 5. Build with Eleventy (yarn run build) and serve (yarn run serve).
 Profit! :-)

+The new post will be added to the `http://localhost:8080/blog/` page, `http://localhost:8080/tags/#newblogpost` page, and its own page at `http://localhost:8080/portfolio/my-new-post/`.